aherrero/aherrero.github.io/_posts/2019-11-17-Radio-attiny.markdown

 ![screenshot](/assets/sml/3.jpg)

-Then, the Arduino is connected to the computer via USB, to see the serial communication.
+Then, the Arduino is connected to the computer via USB, for powering the Arduino side and for the serial communication.

 The software used is in [github](https://github.com/aherrero/SML/tree/master/SML01/Software/sml01_receiver).
 If using ArduinoIDE for programming, make sure you change the programmer from "Arduino as ISP" with "AVRISP mkii"